Craigslist Ad Poster Refuses To Shell Out More Than $300 For Purebred GSD, Gets Called Choosing Beggar By An Online Community

 This person probably wouldn't take care of the dog properly.

-The ad poster did mention that the dog won't driven over, so it's likely that their property is unfenced.
+The ad poster did mention that the dog won't be driven over, so it's likely that their property is unfenced.

 Letting the dog outside unleashed will be a bad idea, though.
 It could attack others.